Leviticus 26 – Blessing and Curses

 a.
 These are the statutes and judgments and laws: In a sense, this concludes the book of Leviticus.
 Chapter 27 seems to be something of an added appendix to the book.

 b.
 Which the LORD made between Himself and the children of Israel: This covenant was specifically made between God and Israel (Exodus 24:1-8).
-Especially when it comes to the matter of these promises of blessing and curses, it is good to ask if the same principles of blessing and curses apply to God’s people under the New Covenant.
+Especially when it comes to the matter of these promises of blessings and curses, it is good to ask if the same principles of blessings and curses apply to God’s people under the New Covenant.

 i.
-To some, Galatians 6:7 demonstrates that we are under the same principle of blessing and curses: Do not be deceived, God is not mocked, for whatever a man sows, that he will also reap.
-But in context, Paul did not promote a principle of spiritual karma that promised we will always get good when we do good, or always get bad when we do bad.
+To some, Galatians 6:7 demonstrates that we are under the same principle of blessings and curses: Do not be deceived, God is not mocked, for whatever a man sows, that he will also reap.
+But in context, Paul did not promote a principle of spiritual karma that promised we will always prosper when we do good, or we will always suffer when we act badly.
 If there were such an absolute principle, it would condemn us all.
 Instead, the Apostle Paul simply spoke about the management of our resources (see Galatians 6:6-10).
 Essentially, Paul said that we may fool ourselves by expecting much when we sow little, but we cannot fool God – and the result of our poor sowing will be evident.

 ii.
 Galatians 3:13-14 makes it clear: Jesus received this curse upon Himself as He hung on the cross, fulfilling the Deuteronomy 21:23 promise of a curse to all who are not only executed but have their bodies publicly exposed to shame.
 Jesus bore the curse so that we (even Gentiles) might bear the blessings of Abraham (the blessings of righteousness and life by faith) – but these blessings only come to those in Christ Jesus.